IBM-Cloud/terraform-provider-ibm/examples/openshift-data-foundation/satellite/odf-local/4.14/README.md

 For more information, about

-* ODF Deployment & Management on Satellite, see [OpenShift Data Foundation for remote devices](https://cloud.ibm.com/docs/satellite?topic=satellite-storage-odf-local&interface=ui)
+* ODF Deployment & Management on Satellite, see [OpenShift Data Foundation for local devices](https://cloud.ibm.com/docs/satellite?topic=satellite-storage-odf-local&interface=ui)

 ## Usage